PROGRAM DETAILS

 A participant can be terminated from the Leadership Institute during the course of the curriculum, if any of the following are discovered:

-- Failure to adhere to the aforementioned attendance policy
+• Failure to adhere to the aforementioned attendance requirements may affect continuance in the program

 Post-Graduation